 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-From inception to December 31, 2022, the Company has incurred cash outflows from operations, losses from operations, and had an accumulated deficit of \$2.3 billion, primarily as a result of expenses incurred through a combination of research and development activities related to our various product candidates and expenses supporting those activities.
+From inception to December 31, 2023, the Company has incurred cash outflows from operations, losses from operations, and had an accumulated deficit of \$2.8 billion, primarily as a result of expenses incurred through a combination of research and development activities related to the Company's various product candidates and expenses supporting those activities.
 The Company has primarily financed its operations through public offerings of its common stock, convertible debt, private placements of preferred stock prior to its initial public offering, the development funding agreement with SFJ, and the collaboration agreement with Sobi.
-Following the commercial launch of EMPAVELI in May 2021, the Company began financing a portion of its operations through product sales and has not yet achieved profitability.
+The Company has financed a portion of its operations through product sales but has not yet achieved profitability.

-The Company believes that its cash and cash equivalents of \$551.8 million at December 31, 2022, together with cash anticipated to be generated from sales of EMPAVELI and from SYFOVRE for the treatment of geographic atrophy (GA) secondary to age-related macular degeneration (AMD), as well as committed development reimbursement payments from Sobi, will not be sufficient to fund its operations and capital expenditure requirements for at least twelve months from the date of issuance of these consolidated financial statements, which raises substantial doubt about the Company's ability to continue as a going concern.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The Company believes that its cash and cash equivalents of \$351.2 million at December 31, 2023 and the cash anticipated to be generated from the unwind of the capped call transactions, together with cash anticipated to be generated from sales of EMPAVELI and from SYFOVRE will be sufficient to fund its operations and capital expenditure requirements for at least twelve months from the date of issuance of these consolidated financial statements.